 Textile Arts Council Lecture: "Textiles, Style, and a Designer’s Evolution"

-She will talk about the milestones in her evolution as a designer, including watching her grandmother sew, being fascinated by fashion, making doll clothes with a toy machine, learning how to use commercial patterns and sew with her own Singer Touch and Sew in junior high, making all of her clothes in high school and college, being a fashion reporter for the school newspaper, getting two degrees in Clothing & Textiles from Texas Tech University, and becoming a designer for manufacturers of junior sportswear and jeanswear in Atlanta, New York City, San Francisco, and Los Angeles.
+She will talk about the milestones in her evolution as a designer, including watching her grandmother sew, being fascinated by fashion, making clothes for dolls with a toy machine, learning how to use commercial patterns and sew with a Singer Touch, making all of her clothes in high school and college, being a fashion reporter for the school newspaper, getting two degrees in Clothing & Textiles from Texas Tech University, and becoming a designer for manufacturers of junior sportswear and jeanswear in Atlanta, New York City, San Francisco, and Los Angeles.

 Admission: free for current TAC members; $5 for students and members of FAMSF; $10 general admission

 Contact InformationTextile Arts Council